lee2sman/pixelated-photobooth/README.md

 1. add more camera emulators and cam programs
 2. combine into a single program
 3. create a UI
-4. build into a physical camera and/or phone app
+4. build into a physical camera and/or phone app possibly w/ oF on RPi